Qiskit/qiskit-tutorials/README.md

 ## Contents

 We've collected a core reference set of notebooks in this section outlining the features of Qiskit.
 We will be keeping them up to date with the latest Qiskit version.
-- [Basics](qiskit/fundamentals) is meant for those who are getting started.
+- [Basics](qiskit/fundamentals) is for those who are getting started.
-- [Terra](qiskit/advanced/terra) is meant for those who want to study circuits.
+- [Terra](qiskit/advanced/terra) is for those who want to study circuits.
-- [Aer](qiskit/advanced/aer) is meant for those who want to simulate quantum circuits.
+- [Aer](qiskit/advanced/aer) is for those who want to simulate quantum circuits.
-- [Ignis](qiskit/advanced/ignis) is meant for those who want to study noise.
+- [Ignis](qiskit/advanced/ignis) is for those who want to study noise.
-- [Aqua](qiskit/advanced/aqua) is meant for those who want to develop applications on NISQ computers.
+- [Aqua](qiskit/advanced/aqua) is for those who want to develop applications on NISQ computers.

 To go through the Qiskit examples, load up the [start_here.ipynb](qiskit/1_start_here.ipynb) notebook and start seeing how Qiskit works.